 The Rival: Shimazu Yoshihiro is the Tachibana family's perennial regional rival and enemy.
 However, when forced to cooperate under Hideyoshi, and later under Mitsunari, they prove to be an effective team.

 Voiced by: Masaya Takatsuka (Japanese), Alex Eberts (English, 2), Michael Lindsay (English, 3)

 The honor-obsessed retainer of the Uesugi clan who strikes up a very unlikely friendship with Mitsunari and Yukimura.Wields a special sword and Ofuda scrolls as weapons, and has the Fire element.Tropes associated with Kanetsugu:

-Nice Hat - His helmet has the kanji for "love" on it, just as he did in history.◊ In the third game, it's implied that Aya is the one who designed the helmet for him.
+Cool Helmet: His helmet has the kanji for "love" on it in the third and fourth game, just as he did in history.◊ In the third game, it's implied that Aya is the one who designed the helmet for him.
 Possibly also a nod that historically Aya is the one who recommended Kanetsugu into service for Uesugi clan.

 Toyotomi Hideyoshi's wife, replacing Kunoichi as the ninja in the second game.
 Since she can't bear any child to Hideyoshi, she "adopted" the Toyotomi clan and acts as a mom to them all.Her weapons are dual short swords similar to Kunoichi's daggers, and she too has the Ice element.Tropes associated with Nene: